Malcolm began his four year apprenticeship in 1989, aged 16. Since then, his ECITB apprenticeship has led to a number of career opportunities.

 In 1991, Malcolm started at Redpath Engineering Services in Teesside, where he worked both on site and in the fabrication workshops on large scale oil, gas and chemical projects.

 After completing his apprenticeship, Malcolm enrolled at Northumbria University to study Mechanical Engineering.
-Graduating four years later, he immediately secured work as an engineer with Foster Wheeler in Reading.
+Graduating four years later, he immediately secured work as an engineer with Foster Wheeler in Reading and Oman.
 He said: "The fact that I had completed an ECITB apprenticeship prior to my degree definitely played an important part in differentiating me from the others who applied for the job - it certainly helped me to secure the role."